rawdawg23/jellyfin-addon-/README_HUGGINGFACE.md

 app_port: 7860
 ---

-# StreamBridge: Jellyfin to Stremio Addon
+# EP-FIN: Jellyfin to Stremio Addon

-**StreamBridge** is a Stremio addon that lets you stream content from your personal or shared Jellyfin server using IMDb or TMDb IDs.
+**EP-FIN** is a Stremio addon that lets you stream content from your personal or shared Jellyfin server using IMDb or TMDb IDs.

 ## 🚀 Quick Start